 Smoke point & practical cooking temps

-- UC Davis (UC Food Quality/Olive Center): EVOO smoke points ~175–240 °C depending on grade/quality; EVOO is excellent for cooking due to heat-resistant antioxidants.
+- UC Davis (UC Food Quality/Olive Center): EVOO smoke points ~175–240 °C depending on grade/quality.
 UC Food Quality

 - Olive Oil Times explainer: filtered EVOO smoke point ≈ 207 °C (405 °F); smoking signals faster breakdown and acrolein formation.
 Olive Oil Times